CoolProp/CoolProp/Web/index.rst

 CoolProp is a C++ library that implements:

-- Pure and pseudo-pure fluid equations of state and transport properties for 114 components
+- :ref:`Pure and pseudo-pure fluid equations of state and transport properties for 114 components <list_of_fluids>`
-- Mixture properties using high-accuracy Helmholtz energy formulations (or cubic EOS)
+- :ref:`Mixture properties using high-accuracy Helmholtz energy formulations (or cubic EOS) <mixtures>`
-- Correlations of properties of incompressible fluids and brines
+- :ref:`Correlations of properties of incompressible fluids and brines <incompressibles>`
-- Highest accuracy psychrometric routines
+- :ref:`Highest accuracy psychrometric routines <Humid-Air>`

 ======================
 Environments Supported